humeji/autogen_ssl-certs-for-local-development/README.md

 ## How to Use This Script

-- Clone or download a zip of this repo
+- Clone or download a zip of this repository
 - Navigate to the directory containing `generate-ssl.sh`
 - Edit the `options.conf` file to add all of the domain names you want included in the certificate
 - Edit the `certificate-authority-options.conf` file if you want to tweak the settings used to generate the certificate authority certificate (optional)